-PhD Programme Sociology, Political Science, Culturology, Philosophy
+PhD Programme Sociology, Political Science, Culturology, Philosophy, Economy

 In the process of learning of classical thought, a unique step-by-step presentation of material will be used.
 The idea is to present the course like an captivating computer game where all the materials will be organized from easier to more complex levels, and philosophy and cultural studies will become your weapon for solving the most complex external and internal problems.
 Such an educational concept means to show that philosophy and culture are not boring disciplines but an exciting intellectual game for the development of your free thinking skills, it is the game in which everyone can take part.

 “Arms” philosophical warehouse: Answers to Questions.
 What is thought?
 What is culture?
 What is philosophy and what is it for?
 What is my “I” and how to perceive it?
 What is language?
 What is power?